WinVector/wrapr/extras/MacrosInR.md

 # works
 iris %>% group_by(Species) %>% summarize(n = n())
 ```

-    ## Warning: The `printer` argument is soft-deprecated as of rlang 0.3.0.
-    ## This warning is displayed once per session.

     ## # A tibble: 3 x 2
     ##   Species        n